2025 U.S. immigration enforcement protests: Kansas City

-Hundreds of demonstrators gathered in the Crossroads district on June 10 in support of immigrants as part of a "Shut Down ICE KC" protest.
+Hundreds of demonstrators gathered in the Crossroads district on June 10, 2025 in support of immigrants as part of a "Shut Down ICE KC" protest.

 St. Louis

-On February 1, a significant public demonstration took place in downtown St. Louis.
+On February 1, 2025, a significant public demonstration took place in downtown St. Louis.
 The event drew approximately 1,000 participants who gathered to protest the Trump administration's enhanced deportation efforts in the metro area, with many playing drums, chanting, and conducting organized calls through bullhorns.
 The demonstration took place two days after ICE agents raided a Mexican restaurant in O'Fallon, where three workers were temporarily detained before being released when agents determined they had no criminal records.

-50501 Missouri staged a "No ICE" protest at the Tamm Ave Overpass on June 11 following the June 2025 Los Angeles protests.
+50501 Missouri staged a "No ICE" protest at the Tamm Ave Overpass on June 11, 2025 following the June 2025 Los Angeles protests.
 Another protest organized by the Party for Socialism and Liberation St. Louis, Voices for Palestine Network, Ecosocialist Green Party, and Black Men Build St. Louis was held the same day in Downtown St. Louis.

 New Jersey

-A protest occurred on March 1 at the Trenton WWII Monument, following the announcement of an ICE center opening in Newark.
+A protest occurred on March 1, 2025, at the Trenton WWII Monument, following the announcement of an ICE center opening in Newark.

 New York

-On June 9 and 10, anti-ICE protests took place in New York City.
+On June 9 and 10, 2025, anti-ICE protests took place in New York City.
 On June 9, a sit-in protest at Trump Tower resulted in 24 arrests on charges of illegal trespassing.
 The following day, peaceful protests outside the federal immigration court turned violent as bottles were thrown at NYPD officers and cones were thrown on the street, resulting in 86 arrests.

+North Carolina

+On November 21, 2025, hundreds of anti-ICE protestors marched through the streets of downtown Durham, North Carolina.
+Elected officials were among the protestors, including Durham's mayor Leonardo Williams and North Carolina State Representative Marsha Morey.
+Students at Charles E. Jordan High School walked out of class in protest of ICE's presence in the city.

 Pennsylvania

-On February 5, protesters gathered in downtown Philadelphia and marched on city hall.
+On February 5, 2025, protesters gathered in downtown Philadelphia and marched on city hall.

 South Carolina

-On January 29, a public demonstration was held at Marion Square in downtown Charleston.
+On January 29, 2025, a public demonstration was held at Marion Square in downtown Charleston.
 Attendance quickly exceeded Charleston municipal law's 25-person threshold for un-permitted gatherings, with police reports indicating over 30 people present at the start.
 Within an hour, law enforcement estimated the total number of protesters had grown to more than 100 people spread across downtown Charleston.
 After demanding that the protesters disperse, officers began arresting protesters, detaining seven in total and holding them at Al Cannon Detention Center with $465 bonds.